kevinCubas/taskmanager/README.md

 ## Features:

-- [] Add Task: Users can add new tasks by providing a title and description.
-The creation date is automatically filled in by the system, and users are redirected to the page of the newly created task.
+- [x] Add Task: Users can add new tasks by providing a title and description.
+The creation date is automatically filled in by the system.

-- [] List Tasks: The home page displays a list of all registered tasks, sorted by their creation date.
+- [x] List Tasks: The home page displays a list of all registered tasks, sorted by their creation date.
 Each task item shows the title, description, and creation date of the task.

-Users can also filter tasks by their status, such as pending, in progress, or completed.
+- [] Users can also filter tasks by their status, such as pending, in progress, or completed.

 - [] Edit Task: Users can edit the title and description of existing tasks to update their information.

-- [] Remove Task: Users can remove tasks from the list of tasks.
+- [x] Remove Task: Users can remove tasks from the list of tasks.

 - [] Change Task Status: Users can change the status of tasks to indicate whether they are pending, in progress, or completed.